Our Chapters

 Greenbush Chapter

 We work for Greenbush Southeast Kansas Education Service Center, a facility whose goal is to provide unique and equal educational opportunities for youth throughout the state.
-Emily Joy Roth is our Summer Camp and Enrichment Coordinator, Amie Beggs is our Team- Building and Leadership Coordinator, and Sydney Hale is our Horticulture and Outdoor Education Coordinator.
+Emily Joy Tucker is our Summer Camp and Enrichment Coordinator, Amie Beggs is our Team- Building and Leadership Coordinator, and Sydney Hale is our Horticulture and Outdoor Education Coordinator.
 With three separate programs we come together frequently to organize educational events for students in all subjects, with the goal of getting kids outdoors and active!
 Our activities include everything from fishing, archery, and canoeing, to team-building on the ropes course, classroom lessons, and much more.
 We host events for school districts, organizations, and the community!

 Greybull, WY